 Never been to a caucus?
 Not sure how it works?
 Learn more about the process below!

-We encourage Minnesotans to show support for their preferred candidates by participating in the candidate endorsement process that leads up to the state and national party conventions.
+We encourage Minnesotans to show support for their preferred candidates by participating in the candidate endorsement process that leads up to the state party conventions.

 Precinct caucuses are meetings run by Minnesota’s political parties.
 They are the first in a series of meetings where parties may endorse candidates, select delegates, and set goals and values (called party platforms).

-In 2016, a major part of precinct caucuses will be to vote for the person you want your political party to support for President in the presidential preference ballot.
+In 2018, one part of precinct caucuses will be a preference ballot for the candidates you want your political party to support for Governor.

 Each political party runs their caucus meetings a little differently.
 Check with your political party if you have specific questions.
 Generally, there are four main activities at a caucus: